Surprise your mom for breakfast with these delicious, healthy pancakes for Mothers’ Day or just treat yourself any time.

 - Add milk to the bowl.

-- Mix together and when ready add this mixture to the grains.
+- Mix together and when ready add this mixture to the grains from earlier.

 - Blend batter using a wooden spoon.
 Stir only until it’s just blended.
 Do not over stir!